-This initiative helps young people impacted by child protection and youth justice orders by providing them with tuition fee waiver and a pathway to employment.
+This initiative supports young people impacted by child protection, youth justice orders and housing instability by providing them with a tuition fee waiver and a pathway to employment.

 Check the guide book for eligibility first, then apply with the referral form.